PRODUCTS

 Reclaiming the Education Doctorate

-A Guidebook for Preparing Scholarly Practitioners
+A Guidebook for (re)Designing EdD Programs

 Readers will be guided through a backward mapping (re)design process that begins with defining graduate outcomes, maps through the milestones and courses, ends with rethinking the admissions process.
 Along the way, readers will learn how to design and integrate a dissertation in practice into the curriculum, consider best practices for their program (re)design, and view examples of successful programs.
 Additionally, to support readers in their (re)design efforts, each chapter will offer exercises, tools, and resources that will guide the process.
 The book will prove to be an invaluable resource for anyone developing or revising their EdD program.